hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 Before invoking the GPU package, you must ask the following questions:

- 1. Do I have an access to a computing node having a GPU?
+ 1. Do I have an access to a computing node with a GPU?
- 2. Is my LAMMPS binary built with GPU package?
+ 2. Is my LAMMPS binary built with GPU package? **HOW TO CHECK THIS?**

 If the answer to these two questions is a *yes* then we you can proceed to the following section.